berndporr/neato-xv11-lidar/README.md

 # Pinouts

 ## Data

-Connect the wires to the serial port of the Raspberry PI.
+Connect the data-wires to the serial port of the Raspberry PI.

 ![alt tag](datawiring.png)